ncatlab/nlab-content/pages/5/7/5/2/2575/content.md

 In a recent [talk](http://www.math.columbia.edu/~woit/wordpress/?p=2357), Witten outlined a new approach to Chern-Simons theory which perhaps gives an alternative nonperturbative definition of the [[path integral]].
 Quoting from [Not Even Wrong](http://www.math.columbia.edu/~woit/wordpress/?p=2357):

 > The main new idea that Witten was using was that the contributions of different critical points p (including complex ones), could be calculated by choosing   appropriate contours $\mathcal C_p$ using [Morse theory]] for the Chern-Simons functional.
 This sort of Morse theory involving holomorphic Morse functions gets used in mathematics in [[Picard-Lefshetz theory]].
-The [[contour]] is given by the downward flow from the critical point, and the flow equation turns out to be a variant of the self-duality equation that Witten had previously encountered in his work with Kapustin on [[geometric Langlands]].
+The contour is given by the downward flow from the critical point, and the flow equation turns out to be a variant of the self-duality equation that Witten had previously encountered in his work with Kapustin on [[geometric Langlands]].
 One tricky aspect of all this is that the contours one needs to integrate over are sums of the $\mathcal C_p$ with integral coefficients and these coefficients jump at "Stokes curves" as one varies the parameter in one's integral (in this case, $x=k/n$, $k$ and $n$ are large).
 In his talk, Witten showed the answer that he gets for the case of the figure-eight knot.

-This sounds like an important new approach.
-Watch this space!
+For slides of Witten's talk, click [here](http://www.princeton.edu/~tklose/adscft/EdwardWittenPCTS.pdf) and for video, click [here](http://echo360.princeton.edu:8080/ess/echo/presentation/2730cd4e-39b0-4d97-a825-165e7d4b819f).
+Pilfering material from the slides, the basic idea is as follows.
+Consider a general oscillatory integral in $n$ dimensions:
+ \[
+ I(\lambda) = \int_{\mathbb{R}^n} d^n exp(i\lambda f(x_1, \ldots, x_n)).
+\]
+We want to make sense of the integral when the function $f$ is allowed to take on imaginary values (naively, the integral diverges).
+To do this, we use Morse theory: we choose as our Morse function the real part of the exponent, that is $h = \Re(i \lambda f)$.
+For every critical point $p$ of $h$, the descending manifold $C_p$ is an $n$-cycle in the relative homology group $H_n (X, X_{&lt; &lt; 0})$.
+(Basically this means that it's a new "contour" for the integral).
+Moreover Morse theory tells us that the cycles we obtain in this way form a basis for the homology, so we can express our original cycle $C$ (the $\mathbb{R}^n$ appearing in the integral over $\mathbb{R}^n$) as a linear combination of these Morse theory cycles:
+ \[
+ C = \sum_p n_p C_p
+\]
+In this way we can make sense of the integral $I$ by {\em defining} it as the integral over these new cycles ("contours"):
+\[
+ I(\lambda)  = \sum_{\text{crit. points} p} n_p I_p(\lambda)
+\]
+This new definition actually converges, and makes sense.
+Apparantly the same technique can be used to interpret the Chern-Simons path integral in the case of complex $k$.
+Witten argues that this viewpoint is useful if we try to interpret Chern-Simons theory as a theory of three-dimensional gravity,

 ## Chern-Simons theory: 20 years on